SESYNC-ci/lesson-style/README.md

 ## Instructor Notes

-Participants should have a general knowledge of Jupyter Lab and git.
+Participants should have a general knowledge of JupyterLab and git.
 This lesson is intended as an extension of the RStudio + git lesson.
 It includes basic information about using git in jupyter.
+This lesson has not been taught yet.

 ## Cyberhelp @SESYNC